biggie-boss/LoreRim/README.md

 - Tall Papa Follower replacement: Bound weapons deal up to 30% more base damage bound armor gives 30% more armor rating.
 - Talos - Follower changed to 15% against all playable races and falmer.
 Devotee ability is within 20 feet instead of 40, encourages staying within melee range
 - The Hoonding devotee reworked to 25% chance to take no poise damage, take 25% more/less damage if staggered/not staggered, deal 25% more damage to staggered enemies.
 - The All Maker follower replaced with double effects from The All Maker Stones.
+Devotee also gets double effects from doomstones (this stacks with the Aetherian Crown buff)
 - The Magna Ge - Devotee also gets 10% stronger cloak and alteration spells.
 - The Old Ways - Devotee ability (dragon form) is non-crafting, but only costs 1 favor per hour.
 Also Owl totem is 20% enchantment cost reduction instead of both enchantments and spells.
 - Vaermina - Devotee also gets: Illusion spells are up to 10% stronger when not rested.